 - Resource Access Policies which replace the Company resource access from SCCM

-- Windows Update for Business which replace the ability to manage updates from SCCM using the Software Update Point
+- Windows Update for Business which replaces the ability to manage updates from SCCM using the Software Update Point

 Once a workload is offloaded to Intune, SCCM no longer manages those settings on the Windows client.

-The co-management is designed to allow administrators to Pilot to specific computers before completely offload a workload to Intune, allowing a smooth transition.
+The co-management is designed to allow administrators to Pilot to specific computers before completely offloading a workload to Intune, allowing a smooth transition.

 Enable SCCM 1710 Co-Management